-&lt;sup>115 Reasonable notice varies under the circumstances of each case but one day's notice is insufficient.
+115 Reasonable notice varies under the circumstances of each case but one day's notice is insufficient.
 Appeal of Eisenhauser, 33 Ed.
 Dept. Rep. 604 (1994); see also Carey v.
 Savino, 91 Misc.
 2d 50 (holding that less than one day's notice is insufficient to comport with due process because it does not allow the student enough time to secure counsel).
 Such notice "must provide the student with enough information to prepare an effective defense, but need not particularize every single charge against a student."
 Appeal of a Student with a Disability, 39 Ed.
 Dept. Rep. 428 (1999); Monticello, 91 N.Y.2d 133 (finding that notice must allow the student and his/her counsel, if any, to prepare and present an adequate defense).
 Furthermore, the charges must be "sufficiently specific to advise the student and his counsel of the activities or incidents which have given rise to the proceeding and which will form the basis for the hearing."
 Appeal of M.P., 44 Ed.
 Dept. Rep. 132 (2004).

-&lt;sup>116 There is no requirement that a student must be represented by counsel.
+116 There is no requirement that a student must be represented by counsel.
 Appeal of Albicocco, 21 Ed.
 Dept. Rep. 166 (1981).

-&lt;sup>117 Written statements of witnesses in lieu of testimony cannot be introduced by the school district during a hearing because such introduction violates the student's right to question witnesses.
+117 Written statements of witnesses in lieu of testimony cannot be introduced by the school district during a hearing because such introduction violates the student's right to question witnesses.
 Appeal of Coleman, 41 Ed.
 Dept. Rep. 101 (2001); Appeal of D.C., 41 Ed.
 Dept. Rep. 277 (2002).

-&lt;sup>118 Appeal of a Student with a Disability, 39 Ed.
+118 Appeal of a Student with a Disability, 39 Ed.
 Dept. Rep. 428 (1999) ("As long as students are given a fair opportunity to tell their side of the story and rebut the evidence against them, due process is served.").
-N.Y.
+119 N.Y.
 EDUC.
 LAW § 3214(3)(c)(1).

-&lt;sup>120 A due process violation does not occur where the superintendent imposes the suspension and acts as the hearing officer.
+120 A due process violation does not occur where the superintendent imposes the suspension and acts as the hearing officer.
 Appeal of Labriola, 20 Ed.
 Dept. Rep. 74 (1980); Appeal of Payne, 18 Ed.
 Dept. Rep. 280 (1978) (finding that the performance of multiple functions by the same person is not a per se due process violation).

-&lt;sup>121 Appeal of McMahon and Mosely, 38 Ed.
+121 Appeal of McMahon and Mosely, 38 Ed.
 Dept. Rep. 22 (1998).

-&lt;sup>122 A short suspension imposed in conjunction with a further penalty for the same action does not constitute double jeopardy.
+122 A short suspension imposed in conjunction with a further penalty for the same action does not constitute double jeopardy.
 Appeal of Swingle, 32 Ed.
 Dept. Rep. 245 (1992).
-N.Y.
-EDUC.
-LAW § 3214(3)(c)(1).

-required, and a tape recording is satisfactory.
-At the conclusion of the hearing, the hearing officer will make findings of fact and recommendations to the superintendent as to the appropriate measure of discipline.
-Unless completed by the superintendent, the hearing officer's report will be advisory only, and the superintendent can accept all or any part thereof.
-However, the decision to suspend a student must be based on "competent and substantial evidence that the student participated in the objectionable conduct."
-A student's admission of misconduct is sufficient proof of guilt and hearsay evidence may also constitute competent and substantial evidence.
+124 Id.
+No per se due process violation occurs when there are inaudible portions of the tape recording.
+Appeal of A.G., 41 Ed.
+Dept. Rep. 262 (2002) (holding that the petitioner must show how the inaudible portions of the hearing record may have mitigated against the finding of guilt or penalty imposed before a due process violation will be found to have occurred); Appeal of Labriola, 20 Ed.
+Dept. Rep. 74 (1980) (finding that the inaudible portions of the hearing record did not violate the student's due process rights where the school officer will make findings of fact and recommendations to the superintendent as to the appropriate measure of discipline.125 Unless completed by the superintendent, the hearing officer's report will be advisory only, and the superintendent can accept all or any part thereof.126 However, the decision to suspend a student must be based on "competent and substantial evidence that the student participated in the objectionable conduct."127 A student's admission of misconduct is sufficient proof of guilt128 and hearsay evidence may also constitute competent and substantial evidence.129